ory/sdk/clients/hydra/python/docs/PublicApi.md

 # **oauth_auth**
 > oauth_auth()

-The OAuth 2.0 authorize endpoint
+The OAuth 2.0 Authorize Endpoint

 This endpoint is not documented here because you should never use your own implementation to perform OAuth2 flows.
 OAuth2 is a very popular protocol and a library for your programming language will exists.
 To learn more about this flow please refer to the specification: https://tools.ietf.org/html/rfc6749